Soniyck/parallax-object-web-component/README.md

 to load all script needed and add all elements to array etc... there is called function after parallax is loaded so you can create that function and it will be automatically called after parallax loads function name is parallaxReady().

+Too see more about polymer project visit: https://www.polymer-project.org

 Thank you for using my web component,
 Sonyck.